-The protocol includes provision for additional research blood samples to be taken, subject to specific consent being obtained.
 All patients will have routine blood samples taken as part of routine care.
-Where possible, any additional research blood samples will be obtained at the same time as routine blood samples.
 In cases where an invasive line is not present, the risks of drawing blood are uncommon and include bleeding and bruising.
 Commonly, drawing blood is painful, and rarely, drawing blood can lead to infections at the site of the blood draw.
 Any blood sampling undertaken will be done so by clinical staff with appropriate training.

 Where possible, existing cannula will be used for blood sampling where this is normal practice for clinical staff.